ComputationalRadiationPhysics/picongpu/docs/source/pypicongpu/testing.rst

 -  more tests means more work (and more maintenance down the road)
 -  fewer test mean more errors go unnoticed
--  more important/fragile components should be tested more rigerously (“important” here means “could create a lot trouble down the road if it does not work as specified”)
+-  more important/fragile components should be tested more rigorously (“important” here means “could create a lot trouble down the road if it does not work as specified”)
--  some type of checks require a lot of code (which needs to be maintaned), others do not
+-  some type of checks require a lot of code (which needs to be maintained), others do not

 How these factors are traded against each other is layed out for each module below.